isi-mube/Cytology-Codex/README.md

   <small><em>Thyroid, papillar carcinoma.
 Same tumor, different methods and different features.
 On the left, histology (1-dimensional thin layer), and on the right, cytology (three-dimensional in suspension cells).</em></small>
 </p>

-### Personal involvement
+### Personal Journey and Perspectives on Cytology
-My past 5 years of work have been all around Cytology; it involved screening and diagnosis of numerous cytology specimens, quality control, and engaging in both teaching and research, including Digital Pathology publications.
+<p align="justify">My past 5 years of work have been all around Cytology; it involved screening and diagnosis of numerous cytology specimens, quality control, and engaging in both teaching and research, including Digital Pathology publications.</p>

-**Are the size files an issue?**
-One of the reasons for the no-digitalization of Cytological samples is the final size.
-As I said, there is a major difference between Histology and Cytology, which is the cells not being flat but three-dimensional, which typically requires a Z-stack scanning of the slides to get all focal points.
-I am **convinced** that Machine Learning and Deep Learning models can be successfully implemented in Cytology for Data Analysis, bypassing the need for a complete scan.
+<p align="justify">One significant barrier to the digitalization of Cytological samples is the final size.
+As previously explained, the cells in Cytology are not flat, unlike in Histology, but three-dimensional.
+This complexity typically necessitates a Z-stack scanning of the slides to capture all focal points, resulting in large digital files.</p>

+<p align="justify">Despite this challenge, I firmly believe that Machine Learning and Deep Learning models can be implemented in Cytology images, bypassing the need for complete scan, hence one of the most challenging aspects of the digitalization process</p>

+Despite this challenge, I firmly believe that Machine Learning and Deep Learning models have the potentia

 ## Project development:
 **Start:** 08/07/23 - **Deadline:** 29/07/23